THashimoto27/Diabetes_Datamining_Project/Diabetes.md

 into the “Keywords” and get information of the 1000 medical papers with “diabetes” keyword from 2022 to 2023.

-Next, we excluded balnk data and stopwords of “stopwords” library, and tokenized their abstracts using “tokenizers” library.
+Next, we excluded blank data and stopwords of “stopwords” library, and tokenized their abstracts using “tokenizers” library.
+So there were 950 papers’ data.

-After that, we apply apriri function for data that we got with support =.02, confidence=.001, and extract some data from them with lift&gt;4.
+After that, we apply apriori function for data that we got with support =.02, confidence=.001, and extract some data from them with lift&gt;4.
 Then we showed the node graph that told us words that related to “diabetes” word with [Gephi](https://gephi.org/).